anandaroop/spatial-benchmarks/README.md

 ### TLDR

-**1 second of PostGIS time ≈ 6 seconds of Elasticsearch time ≈ 7 seconds of Mongo time**
+**1 second of PostGIS time ≈ 1.7 seconds of Elasticsearch time ≈ 1.5 seconds of Mongo time**

-Well, sort of.
-On my machine, PostGIS and Mongo display steady throughput, while Elasticsearch is more erratic, possibly due to JVM garbage collection.

-Between Mongo and Elastic, it seems that Elastic has better _peak_ throughput, but Mongo has better _average_ throughput.

-Postgres is still the hands-down winner, nearly an order of magnitude faster.

 ### Methodology